anhnguyendepocen/SSDSBook/_book/intro.md

 Separetely, we will discuss the presentation of statistical data in tables using [LaTex](https://en.wikipedia.org/wiki/LaTeX) in [Quantitative Analysis](https://slu-soc5050.github.io) as well as the producing to conference-style presentations to communicate research findings.
 In [Introduction to GIS](https://slu-soc5650.github.io), we will focus on producing conference-style posters instead.
 These are different mediums, but they rely on the same design fundamentals that are covered in this text.

 ### Substantive Knowledge
-Substantive knowledge covers two tangentially related topics: the ability to work well in groups and the ability to digest and integrate an academic literature into our own research.
-In both
+Substantive knowledge covers two tangentially related topics: the ability to work well in groups and the ability to digest and integrate an academic literature into your own research.
+Each of these topics receive some focus in both [Quantitative Analysis](https://slu-soc5050.github.io) and [Introduction to GIS](https://slu-soc5650.github.io).
+Each class has some group work associated with the completion with weekly lab assignments.
+[Introduction to GIS](https://slu-soc5650.github.io) also has a group work component associated with the final project.
+In each class, students' final projects are focused on a specific content area that requires at least some background research and knowledge.
+Synthesizing this knowledge and integrating it into your final projects is a key piece of addressing this facet of data science.

-## What will I learn?

-This book introduces students to

-## How is this text organized?

-The title of this book, *Sociospatial Data Science*, underscores a particular interest in the application of data science techniques in areas that have typically been the domain of sociologists, demographers, and human geographers.
-Much of the latter portion of this text deals specifically with techniques for working with spatial data.

-## How does this connect to other texts?

-## How can I get more help?